Chief Executive, Deer Oaks

 A business-savvy psychologist, Boskind founded Deer Oaks Behavioral Health Organization in 1992.
 Beginning as a sole-practitioner clinic, the organization now provides behavioral health services at nursing homes throughout the United States.
 Deer Oaks also provides Employee Assistance Program (EAP) services throughout the US as well as internationally and is one of the largest employers of psychologists in the nation.

 Boskind’s decades-long track record for activism has impacted countless lives and shaped the status of equality in the United States.
-His financial generosity and strategic guidance helped spearhead the initiative of the Human Rights Campaign’s (HRC) global expansion, the Tyler Clementi Foundation, and other initiatives.
+His financial generosity and strategic guidance helped spearhead the initiation of the Human Rights Campaign’s (HRC) global expansion, the Tyler Clementi Foundation, and other initiatives.

 Throughout his activism, Boskind has consistently served as a crucial bridge and unifying voice between LGBTQ organizations, successfully stressing the competing groups to realize the fruits of collaboration.
 In this capacity, Boskind, time and time again, helped coalesce organizations such as Equality Texas, the HRC, and the Servicemembers Legal Defense Network (SLDN) and was an esteemed guest at President Obama’s historic signing of the repeal of “Don’t Ask, Don’t Tell.”